florianeckerstorfer/florian.ec/source/_articles/2013-06-05-rebuild-jekyll-compass.md

 ---
 title: Rebuild Jekyll and Compass when a file changes
 tags: [ jekyll, compass, guard, ruby ]
+summary: |
+    Guard is a ruby tool to execute commands when file changes and can be used to rebuild a Jekyll site whenever its content changes and Compaass whenever the stylesheets change.
 ---

 This blog uses Jekyll to build the HTML code, Compass for the stylesheets and JavaScript is concatenated and minified.
 Lately I have written more articles and every time I changed the layout or the text I had to manually recompiled using my [Makefile](https://github.com/braincrafted/braincrafted.com/blob/148b44472bb39a3ad10dfc7f24b6c0e8c7c4699b/Makefile).
 Every time those extra keystrokes hurt me on the inside.